 Guides are certified as Wilderness First Aid Responders.
 We carry a complete first aid kit.

 All prices are based on double-occupancy.
-If you are travelling solo, you will be matched with another participant of your same gender.
+If you are traveling solo, you will be matched with another participant of your same sex.
 If you prefer to have a single room, please contact AJ prior to your departure to arrange your accommodation at an extra cost.

 SUSTAINABLE ECO AND CULTURAL TOURISM

 Clients receive interpretation and education about the ecology and conservation of the Andes, Amazon Rainforest and Galapagos Islands, and learn about the factors that threaten it.
 We aim to promote long-term conservation of both local people cultural identity and the environment.
 We transport out and recycle all non-organic garbage and we prefer to work with local suppliers.
 Your visit will encourage the local communities to support responsible eco-tourism as a sustainable alternative for their living.

 Please inform AJ of any existing medical conditions (i.e. pregnancy, diabetes, etc).
 Yellow fever, Hepatitis B vaccination and Malaria Medication are mandatory for this trip.
 We strongly recommend to ensure that routine immunizations such as tetanus and diphtheria are up to date and to consider Hepatitis A and Typhoid vaccinations.
 Please ask your doctor for advice.